 This guide describes the design of recovery systems applicable to HPR class rocket-vehicles and larger.
 As most HPR vehicles use a two-stage recovery system (drogue and main 'chute) I'll concentrate on this.

-Examples of the more common methods and devices used in the parachute industry are given, and parachute industry nomenclature is used, covered in the glossary at the end of the paper: words in bold are listed in the glossary.
+Examples of the more common methods and devices used in the parachute industry are given, and parachute industry nomenclature is used, covered in the glossary at the end of the paper.